List of Fruits for Diabetics to Eat

 25. Watermelon

 Best fruit for diabetes - Taking carbohydrate content and GI value of fruits into consideration and consuming them in the recommended portion make all fruits good for diabetes.
 However, some fruits are better than others.
-What are the best fruits for diabetics? - Here is a list of best fruit for diabetics.
+Here is a list of best fruit for diabetics.

 1. Apple